fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Websites/v1.0/New-AzureRmWebAppSSLBinding.md

 ```

 ## DESCRIPTION
-The **New-AzureRmWebAppSSLBinding** cmdlet creates a Secure Socket Layer (SSL) certificate binding for an azure_2 Web App.
+The **New-AzureRmWebAppSSLBinding** cmdlet creates a Secure Socket Layer (SSL) certificate binding for an Azure Web App.
 The cmdlet creates an SSL binding in two ways:

 - You can bind a Web App to an existing certificate.
 - You can upload a new certificate and then bind the Web App to this new certificate.

-Regardless of which approach you use, the certificate and the Web App must be associated with the same azure_2 resource group.
+Regardless of which approach you use, the certificate and the Web App must be associated with the same Azure resource group.
 If you have a Web App in Resource Group A and you want to bind that Web App to a certificate in Resource Group B, the only way to do that is to upload a copy of the certificate to Resource Group A.

-If you upload a new certificate, keep in mind the following requirements for an azure_2 SSL certificate:
+If you upload a new certificate, keep in mind the following requirements for an Azure SSL certificate:

 - The certificate must contain a private key.
 - The certificate must use the Personal Information Exchange (PFX) format.